andresalberto94/athentication_api/README.md

-Authentication and log in application with Node js and Express js. conecting the application with PostgreSQL and using token session.
+Authentication and login application with Node js and Express js. connecting the application with PostgreSQL and using a session token.